IHEfty/NnShare/README.md

 ## Usage

-1. Visit the NShare web application in your browser.
+1. Visit the NnShare web application in your browser.
 2. Click on the "Upload File" button to select a file from your local machine.
 3. After the upload is complete, a download link will be generated.
 Click the link to download the file.